evidentlyai/evidently/README.md

 data_drift_report.json()
 ```
 ### Option 3: ML monitoring dashboard
-> This will launch a demo example.
+> This will launch a demo project with the Evidently UI service.
 You can find a complete [Get Started with Monitoring Tutorial](https://docs.evidentlyai.com/get-started/tutorial-monitoring) in the docs.

-To run the demo project with Evidently UI service follow steps below.

-Optional, but highly recommended.
-Create a virtual environment and activate it.
+Recommended step: create a virtual environment and activate it.
 ```
 pip install virtualenv
 virtualenv venv